 Meri Shadley, Ph.D.

-Dr. Shadley is a past-president of the Nevada Association for Marriage & Family Therapy, past-president of the Safe n’ Sober Foundation, founder and past-president of Oikos, an adolescent treatment program, past treasurer of the Board of Directors for the Nevada Network Against Domestic Violence and served on Nevada’s initial regulatory board for Drug and Alcohol Counselors.
-She presently sits on UNR's Service Learning Council and has received several leadership awards including Foundations for Recovery's 2015 Excellence in Addiction Research & Education Award and the John Chappell Award for Excellence as a Substance Abuse Treatment Professional in 2008.
+She is a past president of the Nevada Association for Marriage & Family Therapy, past president of the Safe n’ Sober Foundation, past treasurer of the Board of Directors for the Nevada Network Against Domestic Violence, served on Nevada’s initial regulatory board for Drug and Alcohol Counselors, and manages a Supervisors Consultation group in Northern Nevada.
+She has received several leadership awards including the John Chappell Award for Excellence as a Substance Abuse Treatment Professional (2008), the Foundations for Recovery’s Excellence in Addiction Research & Education Award (2015), the School of Community Health Science’s Outstanding Community Service Faculty Award (2019), and a Lifetime Achievement Award from the Association for Recovery in Higher Education (2020).